techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 38. }

 Under which three circumstances will the code on line 37 be executed?
 (Choose three.)

+A. The instance gets garbage collecte
+D.
-a.
-The instance gets garbage collected. b.
-The code on line 33 throws an exception.
+B. The code on line 33 throws an exception.

-c.
-The code on line 35 throws an exception.
+C. The code on line 35 throws an exception.

-d.
-The code on line 31 throws an exception. e.
+D. The code on line 31 throws an exception. e.
 The code on line 33 executes successfully. f.

-Answer: BCE
+ANSWER: BCE
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: